Santa Claus Is Back in Town: Covers

 Many musical artists have covered the song.
 Notably, Dwight Yoakam featured the song on his 1997 Christmas album Come On Christmas and released it as a single.
-The single reached #60 on the Billboard Hot Country Songs chart.
+The single reached number 60 on the Billboard Hot Country Songs chart.

-The song was covered by Nashville band, The Royal Court of China and featured, along with Floyd Cramer, Elvis Presley's original band, D. J. Fontana, Scotty Moore, Jimmy "Orion" Ellis, and The Jordanaires on MWC America Records.
+The song was covered by Nashville band, the Royal Court of China and featured, along with Floyd Cramer, Elvis Presley's original band, D. J. Fontana, Scotty Moore, Jimmy "Orion" Ellis, and the Jordanaires on MWC America Records.
 This was the last recording the original members appeared on together.

-Another notable version was by Robert Plant and The Honeydrippers, as performed on Saturday Night Live on December 15, 1984.
+Another notable version was by Robert Plant and the Honeydrippers, as performed on Saturday Night Live on December 15, 1984.
 Jonny Lang covered it on 1997's A Very Special Christmas 3.
 Little Steven and the Disciples of Soul covered the song for the 2018 film The Christmas Chronicles.

+Lainey Wilson performed the song live on the NBC holiday TV special Christmas at Graceland, which aired on Wednesday, November 29, 2023.

 Chart performance

 The recording was a top ten hit on the UK Singles Chart and a top five hit on the Billboard Christmas Singles chart.
 The single was certified Platinum by the RIAA.